Léon Marchand might be French but he led a Texas-flavored moment at the swim worlds

 “I imagine I’m alone and do what I trained for,” he said.

-Gretchen Walsh of the U.S. pulled out of the women’s 100 freestyle.
+Gretchen Walsh of the United States pulled out of the women’s 100 freestyle.

 In the four semifinals, Marrit Steenbergen of the Netherlands led the women's 100 freestyle qualifiers, and Pieter Coetze of South Africa did the same in the 200 backstroke as he looks to complete the double.